12 Entry-Level Tech Jobs To Kick-Start Your New Career

 • A brand new company that wants to make sales ASAP before their other marketing channels become profitable

-• Or simply a company that wants to drive sales to meet investor targets (X growth year on year)
+• Or simply a company that wants to drive sales to meet investor targets.
+(X growth year on year)

-With that in mind, tech companies will hire large teams of salespeople to help explain products, run demonstrations, answer live chats, or simply cold call and email to help bring awareness and make the sale.
+With that in mind, tech companies will often hire large teams of salespeople to help explain products, run demonstrations, answer live chats, or simply cold call and email to help bring awareness and make the sale.

 For example